-Overall, we welcome stricter regulation to minimise our industry’s environmental footprint – notwithstanding our preference for burning cleaner fuel rather than installing scrubbers.
-We believe these new regulations will be positive for the supply-demand balance and benefit larger, stronger companies with high quality fleets that are better positioned to adapt and to cope practically and financially with compliance.
+We expect these major new environmental regulations to be positive for the supply-demand balance and benefit larger, stronger companies with high quality fleets that are better positioned to adapt and cope both practically and financially with compliance and new technology.

 Other Current Regulations

-The implementation of an Electronic Chart Display and Information System (ECDIS) for paperless navigation will be mandatory for all our ships by July 2018.
-We completed retrofitting ECDIS across our fleet in 2014-2017, have trained our navigating officers in its use and rolled out ECDIS as a primary means of navigation on all our ships well in advance of the implementation schedule.
+The implementation of an Electronic Chart Display and Information System (ECDIS) for paperless navigation became mandatory for all our ships in July 2018.
+We completed retrofitting ECDIS across our fleet in 2014-2017 and trained our navigating officers in its use and rolled out ECDIS as a primary means of navigation on all our ships well in advance of the implementation schedule.

 We are fortunate to have an excellent team of people who endow our company with world-class expertise and professionalism right across our business.
-Thanks in particular to our award-winning in-house technical operations, we are fully prepared to meet the challenges of new environmental and other maritime regulations.
+All share sensible values and a passion for delivering excellent service.
+And thanks in particular to our award-winning in-house technical operations, we are fully prepared to meet the challenges of new environmental and other maritime regulations.

-This document is our second standalone CSR Report, designed to serve as a comprehensive CSR reference document to better satisfy the growing interest in the details of our CSR responsibilities and performance.
-It also serves to clearly address the disclosure requirements of the Environmental, Social and Governance Reporting Guide (“ESG Guide”) of The Stock Exchange of Hong Kong.
+This document is our third standalone CSR Report, a comprehensive CSR reference document to better satisfy the growing interest in our CSR responsibilities and performance and to clearly address the disclosure requirements of the Environmental, Social and Governance Reporting Guide (“ESG Guide”) of The Stock Exchange of Hong Kong.

 Commentary relating to our economic sustainability and a detailed account of our corporate governance continue to feature in our Annual Report.
-We remain committed to the concepts of “Integrated Reporting”, and provide clear linkage between sections in our 2017 Annual Report and this CSR Report (and vice versa).
-We continue to publish a short summary of our CSR performance highlights for the year in our Annual Report.
+We remain committed to the concepts of “Integrated Reporting”, and provide linkage between sections in our 2018 Annual Report and this CSR Report (and vice versa).
+We encourage you to read the two documents in tandem.